sentinel-hub/pin-library/README.md

 The red rectangle shows the structure of a single pin; each pin is included in curly brackets {}, which are all a part of a large array ([]) and separated by commas.
 - Pin ID: A unique pin ID, shown with a blue rectangle.
 You can find the ID next to the `"_id"`, first in line.
 Copy only the value between "".
 - Pin Title: Shown in green rectangle.
 It is a value of `"title"`.
 - Description: The description you added in EO Browser.
 You can edit this description anytime.
-Note that you can add links to image as well, and that the description is in Markdown.
+Note that you can add links to images as well, and that the description is in Markdown.
 - Group: shown in purple rectangle.
 Optional parameter.
-You can use it to group pins together to be displayed as one group on the pin library.
+You can use it to group pins together to be displayed as one group in the pin library.
 - highResUrl: If you have a high resolution image uploaded on Flickr or other similar website, you can add the link here.

 ![json](/_imgs/Readme/json.png)